 Money?
 I wish I could say I learned that lesson, but it’s a work in progress.
 I know the value of a dollar, but making them on an economy of scale is another matter entirely.
 I remember the time I argued with my father and stormed out of the house.
 I tore a ten-dollar bill into pieces and threw the pieces into the garbage.
 It was all very dramatic.
 That’s what I thought of money.
 I was twenty-two and contemptuous of many things.

 It’s tough, this thing between fathers and sons.
 Being a man, especially a father, is a delicate balancing act between standing tall and bending down to pick others up, sometimes to pick yourself up.
 You have to get the balance just right.
-Too much standing tall or distance, and you end up with sons who look for love in all the wrong places, as the Johnny Lee song goes.
+Too much standing tall and you end up with sons who look for love in all the wrong places, as the Johnny Lee song goes.
 Too much bending down and you get a bad back, eventually losing your backbone, which is even worse.

 It’s not just a question of expectations or what one generation is able to offer the other.
 It’s about defining who and what you are as a man.
 That’s not something that can be done at arm’s length but up close and personal.
 It takes courage, which, now that I think of it, is the third lesson I learned from my father.